sourcegraph/handbook/content/departments/data-analytics/event-level-data.md

 ## What data have we historically collected?

-We currently collect aggregated and anonymized usage data (called [Pings](https://docs.sourcegraph.com/admin/pings#pings)).
+We currently collect aggregated and anonymized usage data (called [pings](https://docs.sourcegraph.com/admin/pings#pings)).
 These data points, like version, code host, active users, are necessary for Sourcegraph to support our customers’ use of our product.
 Right now, we are in a position where we are collecting only some of the data we need.
 It’s important for us to collect critical telemetry and the event stream data (further discussed below) in order to provide the highest level of support to our customers.

 ## What data are we starting to collect as a part of this initiative?

 In order to really get into helpful insights, we need to go a level deeper from our aggregated data to the event stream.
 The event stream is data that is collected at the time the user does something in the product.
 That means, what did they do, when did they do it, what was the outcome.
 Examples of events data that we will collect:

-- ViewSearchResults
-- BrowserExtensionConnectedToServer
+- goToDefinition
 - SearchSubmitted
+- SearchNotebookPageViewed

 We will continue to add event tracking as we release new features and expand the insights we want to capture.

 ## Are we collecting data from both managed instances and on-prem customers?

-Because managed instances will become our preferred deployment method, we will be only collecting data from managed instances first.
+Because managed instances are our preferred deployment method, we will be only collecting data from managed instances first.
 We will assess this decision in the future and may decide to collect data from our on-prem customers.

+## When can we enable the collection on a managed instance?

+One or more of the following must be true to enable event-level data collection:

+- The lead requested a trial through [signup.sourcegraph.com](https://signup.sourcegraph.com/) and therefore agreeing to our [Cloud Terms of Service](https://about.sourcegraph.com/terms/cloud)
+- An existing customer signs a $0 order form with an updated Cloud ToS
+- A new customer or renewal signs a new contract with the updated Cloud ToS
+- A CE-led trial on a managed instance is initiated through a workflow (TBD - CE is owning a new page that they'll direct prospects to with the Cloud ToS))

+The `User Level Event Usage Data Analytics` field in account object in Salesforce should be set to `Yes` if the opportunity allows this.
+A report of all accounts set to `Yes` is [here](https://sourcegraph2020.lightning.force.com/lightning/r/Report/00O5b0000051EOrEAM/view).

 ## What data will we not collect?